python-parsy/parsy/docs/howto/other_examples.rst

 ===========================

-This shows a very simplified parser for a SQL ``SELECT`` statement, using custom data structures, and the convenient keyword argument syntax for :func:`seq` (usable with Python 3.6 and later), followed by :meth:`Parser.combine_dict`.
+This shows a very simplified parser for a SQL ``SELECT`` statement, using custom data structures, and the convenient keyword argument syntax for :func:`seq`, followed by :meth:`Parser.combine_dict`.

 .. literalinclude:: ../../examples/sql_select.py
    :language: python